MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-an-app.md

 # Get an app

-Use this method in the Microsoft Store submission API to retrieve information about a specific app that is registered to your Windows Dev Center account.
+Use this method in the Microsoft Store submission API to retrieve information about a specific app that is registered to your Partner Center account.

 ## Prerequisites